rsvp/chess/README.md

 * A knight on the rim is grim.
 * A man who will take back a chess move will pick a pocket.
 * A man's wealth, ease, leisure, children, books, which should help him win, often checkmate him.
+* A master knows when to panic.
 * A master looks at every move he would like to make, especially the impossible ones.
 * A master must envisage himself as a cross between an ascetic monk and a beast of prey.
+* A master often considers fewer alternatives than an amateur, this is understanding.
+* A master senses the critical moments in a game.
 * A modest little move may embarrass your opponent more than the biggest threat.
 * A passed pawn increases in strength as the number of pieces on the board diminishes.
 * A passion for sacrifices is part of a chess player's nature.
 * A pawn unprotected by another pawn is on the brink of death.
+* A pawn, exposed to attack and difficult to defend, is weak.
 * A pawn, separated from his fellows, will seldom make a fortune.
 * A pawn, when separated from his fellows, will seldom make a fortune.
 * A pinned piece is not for the taking.